woossi0/suite/docs/usermanual/source/installation/windows/index.rst

 .. warning:: If upgrading from version 2.x, please see the section on :ref:`installation.windows.upgrade.v3`.

 #.
-Double click on the :file:`OpenGeoSuite.exe` file.
+Double-click the :file:`OpenGeoSuite.exe` file.

 #.
 At the **Welcome** screen, click :guilabel:`Next`.